🤝 DAIC partners withPawtato

 Community Engagement

-Engaging with your selected validators through social media or community forums can provide insight into their operational and responsiveness.
+Engaging with validators through social media, Discord, Telegram, governance forums, or community calls can give you insight into their responsiveness and operating style.
 Validators that contribute to the different communities increase overall ecosystem reach and information available, improve morale and vibe in general.

 Look out for validators with a positive presence in community forums and on social media.